 If you read what is mudding, you should know it can also be harmful.
 Sedimentation can smother aquatic ecosystems, reducing oxygen and making plant growth difficult.
 This could harm the ecology and reduce biodiversity.
 Mudding can worsen soil erosion and degrade land quality, changing farming and land use.

-What Happens to Waterlife?
+What Happens To Waterlife?

 Mud can harm underwater life.
 For instance, muck can blanket the benthic habitat, where many living organisms live.
 This can make it tougher for these creatures to find food and protection, changing their behavior.
 Mud can also make water cloudier, inhibiting light and hindering photosynthesis.